By Carla King

 To save time, I would recommend skipping Ensenada and La Bufadora and ride further down the peninsula where it’s uniquely Baja.
 La Bufadora especially was very disappointing to me this last weekend.
 So much crazy tourist activity with cruise ship busses and aggressive vendors pushing tequila shots and trinkets in our faces.
 You’ve seen this kind of beautiful ocean activity anyway with the waves and rocks if you’ve ridden the Pacific coast between British Columbia and California.

 So after Valle de Guadalupe just head straight to San Quintín and stay at the Old Mill Hotel or at Don Eddie’s.
 Have amazing seafood at the Molino Viejo next door, I love the ceviche.
 Another good option is the Old Mill’s restaurant.
-Have breakfast at Eddie’s then head to San Ignacio or even all the way to Mulegé just two hours south.
+In the morning have breakfast at Eddie’s then head to San Ignacio or even all the way to Mulegé just a couple of hours south.

 Wow, that’s great.
 Thanks for the tips.
 Really really appreciate.
 It reassures us.